safashafeeque/from-clinical-to-data/README.md

 ## Objective

-In this project, I will be working with a simple healthcare dataset and learning how to:
+In this project, I worked with a simple healthcare dataset to begin learning how to:

 - load and explore data using Python
 - clean and organize raw information